Generating genuine student engagement is the most difficult part of the job for any teacher. It’s also an absolutely vital part of student success.

 While the amount of work you need to get through can sometimes make the idea of taking a break impossible, making the time can do wonders for your students’ ability to learn.

-Mind in Bloom has 20 simple but effective ideas to give your students a little brain break during your lesson, but even something as simple as giving your class five minutes to stand up and stretch it out can make a big difference to tired students.
+Mind in Bloom has 20 simple but effective ideas to give your students brain breaks during your lesson, but even something as letting students stand up and stretch it out can make a big difference to tired students.

 12. Build strong relationships